 Jane makes one of her first appearances in the newspapers in on 6th September 1813.
-In an event only publicised in the local newspaper the Hampshire Chronicle Jane donated one of the lower amounts- half a guinea (10 shilling and sixpence, a week’s average wage for a urban worker ) to the newly established Basingstoke and Alton branch of the Society for the Propagation of Christian Knowledge- an organisation which did what it said on the tin.
+In an event only publicised in the local newspaper the Hampshire Chronicle Jane donated one of the lower amounts- half a guinea (10 shilling and sixpence, a week’s average wage for a urban worker ) to the newly established Basingstoke and Alton branch of the Society for the Promotion of Christian Knowledge- an organisation which did what it said on the tin.
 It produced cheap Bibles and tried to encourage moral reformation.
 To subscribe to it meant a desire to be respectable.
 To have your money accepted and publicised in the newspaper was an acknowledgement of your social position.

 Jane’s position in local society can be inferred from the details in the newspaper.
 All the committee members were male; Jane, like the other women on the list, were not committee members but additional subscribers, who made a donation rather than purchasing a yearly membership.
 It is highly unlikely that Jane attended the meeting at the Bolton Arms Inn- and this was an age when many respectable women did attend meetings of charities.
 Her letters to Cassandra around that time suggest that she may not have even been in the county